 While many follow this eating plan for its benefits, not many are actually aware about how intermittent fasting for weight loss works.
 Here is how:

-- During IF, you automatically eat at a calorie deficit – A calorie deficit is the answer to weight loss and while intermittent fasting you do it without even thinking about it.
-Because your feeding window is much smaller than it used to be, you will find that you are eating less food than you did before, putting you at a deficit.
+- During IF, you might automatically eat at a calorie deficit – A calorie deficit is the answer to weight loss and while intermittent fasting you can do it without even thinking about it.
+Because your feeding window is much smaller than it used to be, you may find that you are eating less food overall than you did before, putting you at a deficit.

-- Intermittent fasting also puts your body in ketosis – For anyone who is not aware, ketosis state is a process whereby once your body lacks carbohydrates to use as fuel, it turns and starts burning stored body fat, turning it into ketones which it then uses as fuel (9).
+- Intermittent fasting also is believed to put your body in ketosis during the fasting periods – For anyone who is not aware, ketosis state is a process whereby once your body lacks carbohydrates to use as fuel, it turns and starts burning stored body fat, turning it into ketones which it then uses as fuel (9).

 How Do You Do Intermittent Fasting